Curricular Advice for New Students

 - The program also offers competitive campus-based four-, three- and two-year full scholarships.

 - Army ROTC is divided into a two-year basic course, designed for first-years and sophomores, and a two-year Advanced Course, designed for juniors and seniors.
-Enrollment in the Advanced Course requires the completion of the Basic Course during the student's first and sophomore years or successful completion of the Army's Leader Training Course (LTC) (usually between the sophomore and junior year for those that missed the first-year and sophomore classes).
-The Advanced Course student must agree to complete the Military Science curriculum, which includes attendance at the five-week National Leadership Development Course (LDAC) at Fort Lewis, Washington.
+Enrollment in the Advanced Course requires the completion of the Basic Course during the student's first and sophomore years or successful completion of the Cadet Initial Entry Training (CIET) (usually between the sophomore and junior year for those that missed the first-year and sophomore classes).
+The Advanced Course student must agree to complete the Military Science curriculum, which includes attendance at the five-week Cadet Leadership Course (CDC) at Fort Knox, Kentucky.
 The Advanced Course graduate must accept a commission as a second lieutenant in the active Army, Army Reserves or National Guard.

 Who should take the placement test in Russian?
 Any student who intends to study Russian.